truchas/truchas/src/truchas/communication/doc/index_map_type.md

 indices to an `index_map` object that already includes some.
 Thus it is an error to call this procedure if `imap` already includes off-process indices.

-#### Distribute and Collate Subroutines
+#### Scatter and Gather Subroutines
-These type-bound generic subroutines distribute data from the root process to all processes and the reverse operation of collating data from all processes onto the root process.
+These type-bound generic subroutines scatter data from the root process to all processes and the reverse operation of collecting data from all processes onto the root process.
 These are collective procedures that must be called from all processes.
 Both arguments must have the same type, kind parameters, and rank.
 Currently there are specific procedures for `real`